philthephatman/awesome-hacking-lists/hackwith.md

 - [JAWS](https://github.com/411Hall/JAWS) - JAWS - Just Another Windows (Enum) Script
 - [mimikittenz](https://github.com/putterpanda/mimikittenz) - A post-exploitation powershell tool for extracting juicy info from memory.
 - [NetRipper](https://github.com/NytroRST/NetRipper) - NetRipper - Smart traffic sniffing for penetration testers
+- [merlin](https://github.com/Ne0nd0g/merlin) - Merlin is a cross-platform post-exploitation HTTP/2 Command & Control  server and agent written in golang.
 - [ADRecon](https://github.com/sense-of-security/ADRecon) - ADRecon is a tool which gathers information about the Active Directory and generates a report which can provide a holistic picture of the current state of the target AD environment.
 - [ANGRYPUPPY](https://github.com/vysec/ANGRYPUPPY) - Bloodhound Attack Path Automation in CobaltStrike
-- [WMIOps](https://github.com/ChrisTruncer/WMIOps) - This repo is for WMIOps, a powershell script which uses WMI for various purposes across a network.
+- [WMIOps](https://github.com/FortyNorthSecurity/WMIOps) - This repo is for WMIOps, a powershell script which uses WMI for various purposes across a network.
 - [Invoke-SocksProxy](https://github.com/p3nt4/Invoke-SocksProxy) - Socks proxy server using powershell.
 - [ACE](https://github.com/Invoke-IR/ACE) - Automated, Collection, and Enrichment Platform
 - [FruityC2](https://github.com/xtr4nge/FruityC2) - FruityC2 is a post-exploitation (and open source) framework based on the deployment of agents on compromised machines.
 Agents are managed from a web interface under the control of an operator.